BeppeM/MyFitApp/readme.md

 ---
 # How does the app work:
 The idea was to let user who workout, creating, updating, deleting, reading workouts.
-Essentially the user can do CRUD operations.
+Essentially the user can do CRUD operations and manage the workouts.

 ---
 # App Screens:
----
 ## Loading:
 The Loading screen is used to try to fetch email and password from the local
 storage.
 If it fails, then switch to the Login screen.